(first published on Needhamia.com in 2007)

 If you’d like to scrollsaw some of these designs, see my article, Rose Window Ornaments in the Holiday 2006 issue of Scrollsaw Woodworking and Crafts magazine, which includes patterns for 5 of my ornaments.

-To see Gothic rose windows in all their glory, there’s nothing like actually being there.
+To see Gothic rose windows in all their glory, there’s nothing like being there.
 Photos just don’t do them justice.
 The first rose window I saw in person was in Durham cathedral in England — I was floored.
 It’s majestic, holy, stunning, and basically impossible to describe, yet it’s a relatively modest window.

 The next best thing I’ve found to seeing the windows in person is Painton Cowen’s excellent coffee-table books, with his amazing photographs of rose windows from around the world.